Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Saints stats and trends

-- New Orleans' games this year have eclipsed the over/under six times in 13 opportunities (46.2%).
+- New Orleans' games this season have gone over the total in six out of 13 opportunities (46.2%).

-- When New Orleans piles up over 343.0 yards, the team is 4-3 against the spread and 3-4 overall.
+- New Orleans is 4-3 against the spread and 3-4 overall when the team piles up over 343.0 yards.

-- This year the Saints have 16 turnovers, nine fewer than the Buccaneers have takeaways (25).
+- The Saints have 16 giveaways this season, while the Buccaneers have 25 takeaways.

 Home and road insights

-- This year, as 10.5-point favorites or more at home, the Buccaneers are 4-0 ATS.
+- The Buccaneers are unbeaten ATS (4-0) as 10.5-point favorites or more at home.

-- This year, Tampa Bay has hit the over in four of six home games.
+- This season, in six games at home, Tampa Bay has gone over the total four times.

-- New Orleans is 4-3 against the spread, and 4-3 overall, in away games.
+- This year away from home, New Orleans is 4-3 against the spread and 4-3 overall.

-- In three of seven away games this year, New Orleans has hit the over.
+- This season, in three of seven road games New Orleans has gone over the total.

 Powered by Data Skrive.